anikavrvo/anikavrvo/README.md

 ## Hi there 👋

+- 🔭 I’m currently preparing for a software engineering bootcamp
+- 🌱 I’m currently learning the fundamentals of github
+- 💬 Ask me about quaternions
+- ⚡ Fun fact: I can finger-spell stuff (SASL)

 <!--
 **anikavrvo/anikavrvo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.